NFTfi-Genesis/nftfi.js/README.md

 ## Examples

-To test examples of common NFTfi SDK use cases, run the following scripts from the root directory:
+To experiment with common NFTfi SDK use cases, run the following scripts from the root directory:

-### Using an EOA (Externally Owned Account)
+### SDK using an EOA (Externally Owned Account)

 ```shell
 node examples/get-listings.js